 - In a large bowl, combine eggs, milk, sugar, butter and cinnamon.
 Add the bread cubes and raisins; mix well.
-Pour into a greased 11-in. x 7-in. baking dish.
-Bake at 350° for 50-60 minutes or until a knife inserted near the center comes out clean.
+Pour into a greased 11x7-in. baking dish.
+Bake at 350° for 50-60 minutes or until a knife inserted in the center comes out clean.

 - In a saucepan, combine sugar, flour and water until smooth.
 Add butter.
 Bring to a boil over medium heat; cook and stir for 2 minutes.
 Remove from the heat; stir in vanilla.
 Serve warm or cold over pudding.
 Yield: 8 servings.

 Originally published as Custard Bread Pudding in Taste of Home October/November 2000, p8